WangLabHKUST/CELLO/README.md

 * [MATLAB](./CELLOM/CELLOM.md)
 * [R](./CELLOR/CELLOR.md)

+## Docker

-To ensure reproducibility and improve usability, we have prepared a docker version of CELLO, based and the R implementation.
+To ensure reproducibility and improve usability, we have prepared a [docker] (https://www.docker.com/) version of CELLO, based and the R implementation.
 The docker can be retrieved by
 ```
 docker pull qmu123/cellor
 ```